naxxfish/pfinterface/README.md

 	    }
     }

+#### STOMP Server
+Whenever a Memory Slot is changed, or a route is made, an event is fired.
+When these events are fired we can send a message to a message broker topic using STOMP so that your client applications simply have to subscribe to the topic to recieve the events.
 If you'd like to connect this up to a message queue server via STOMP, you can do that.

     config.stomp = {
     	'enabled': true,